Skip to main content

 SELECT pg_try_advisory_lock(hash('daemon_name'))

 The lock ID is a hash of the daemon name.
 One node acquires the lock, others return false and wait.
-No Raft, no Paxos, no distributed consensus protocol.
+Coordination uses PostgreSQL advisory locks rather than distributed consensus protocols.

 Session-Bound Locks